Resurrection Rolls are a tasty and fun Easter craft that’s perfect for sharing the story of Jesus’ death and resurrection with kids!

 Sealing the rolls as tightly as possible is important so the marshmallow doesn’t leak all over the pan.
 However, if you do get some leakage, don’t fear!
 The rolls will still be absolutely delicious!

 Watch the video to see a step by step of these Easy Resurrection Rolls!

 I hope you and your family have a wonderful Easter, and that the great gift of Jesus’ life, death, and resurrection brings you hope and joy.

 - Melt butter in a small, shallow dish.

 - In another shallow dish, stir together sugar and cinnamon.

-- Roll out crescents.
+- Roll out crescents and divide along perforations.
 Dip a marshmallow in the butter, then the cinnamon sugar mixture then place it in the center of the crescent.
 Fold up the top two corners then roll the crescent up to the skinny end.
-Seal up all the edges.
+Seal up all the edges super tight, making sure there are no holes.
 Repeat with remaining crescents and marshmallows.